1982 FIFA World Cup: List of qualified teams

+As of 2026, this was the last time El Salvador qualified for the World Cup finals, the only time Kuwait have qualified, and the last time Mexico (who were disqualified from 1990) and South Korea failed to qualify.

 Summary

 Format

 Honduras team in Alginet, during a June 1982 preparatory match.

 The first round was a round-robin group stage containing six groups of four teams each.
 Two points were awarded for a win and one for a draw, with goal difference used to separate teams equal on points.
 The top two teams in each group advanced.
 In the second round, the twelve remaining teams were split into four groups of three teams each, with the winner of each group progressing to the knockout semi-final stage.

 The composition of the groups in the second round was determined before the start of the tournament.
 Groups A and B were to include one team from each of Groups 1 through 6, and Groups C and D included the remaining six teams.
-The winners of Groups 1 and 3 were in Group A whilst the runners-up were in Group C. The winners of Groups 2 and 4 were in Group B whilst the runners-up were in Group D. The winner of Group 5 was in Group D whilst the runner-up was in Group B. The winner of Group 6 was in Group C whilst the runner-up was in Group A. Thus, Group A mirrored Group C, and Group B mirrored Group D with the winners and runners-up from the first round being placed into opposite groups in the second round.
+The winners of Groups 1 and 3 were in Group A while the runners-up were in Group C. The winners of Groups 2 and 4 were in Group B while the runners-up were in Group D. The winner of Group 5 was in Group D and the runner-up was in Group B. The winner of Group 6 was in Group C and the runner-up was in Group A. Thus, Group A mirrored Group C, and Group B mirrored Group D with the winners and runners-up from the first round being placed into opposite groups in the second round.